crate/services-docs/docs/reference/subscription-plans.rst

 These are the base plans that offer the best performance and the biggest flexibility.
 Their specs start from 1.75 CPU, 7 GiB RAM, and 32GiB storage all the way to 14 CPU, 55 GiB RAM, and 8 TiB storage per-node.
-These plans can be scaled to up to 9 nodes.
+These plans can be scaled up to a maximum of 9 nodes.
 If you need more nodes than this, feel free to `contact us`_ at any time.

 ..
 WARNING::

-    An even number of nodes can be used for testing and development without issue, but is not recommended for production workloads, due to the risk of `split-brain syndrome`_.
+    An even number of nodes can be used for testing and development without issue, but is not recommended for production workloads due to the risk of `split-brain syndrome`_.

 .. _subscription-plans-regions: